• Skip to Content

 Nature of the Program

 The Lane Department of Computer Science and Electrical Engineering offers the professionally oriented and applied Masters of Science in Software Engineering (M.S.S.E.) degree program.
 The M.S.S.E. provides graduate educational opportunities to working professionals with any accredited degree as well as recent graduates of an accredited BS CS, BS SE, or closely related bachelors degree.
-The M.S.S.E. degree is a unique fully-online program offered through Coursera that provides graduate level software engineering expertise to individuals who are currently working or endeavor to work in software engineering or the information technology industry.
+The M.S.S.E. degree is a unique fully-online program offered through WVU eCampus which is built upon Blackboard Ultra LMS technology that provides graduate level software engineering expertise to individuals who are currently working or endeavor to work in software engineering or the information technology industry.
 The program aspires to serve full-time working professionals seeking an applied master's program and wanting the flexibility an online graduate degree program offers.
-The coursework-only degree program allows students to complete their degree requirements with five core courses and five additional courses that deepen their understanding of aspects of software engineering relevant to their careers goals.
+The coursework-only degree program allows students to complete their degree requirements with five core courses and five additional elective courses that deepen their understanding of aspects of software engineering relevant to their career goals.

 Program Educational Objectives